Concrete Canvas Ltd has recently published a case study compilation for a new application: bank erosion protection.

 To summarise, a project falls under bank erosion protection where there is a requirement for erosion protection of a bank surrounding a body of water (rivers, ponds, or lagoons), the protection is required on the slope both above and below water level, but not for the floor of the asset.
 The primary aim for the application will be erosion protection rather than containment.

 CC provides a number of advantages over traditional concretes, including greater abrasion resistance and weed suppression while providing a more natural appearance.
 CC is also a more environmentally sensitive solution to concrete and can typically be installed directly into a body of water.

 See some examples of bank erosion protection projects in the Concrete Canvas® Bank Erosion Protection Compilation.
-For general information about Concrete Canvas Ltd.’s products see our website.
+For further information about our products see the Concrete Canvas®, CC Hydro™ and CC Shelters™ pages.